mati-arocena/payplusplus/README.md

 * After the refactor, only profiling the construction of the company and the increase of salaries we get 9979.03 ms for the construction and 112.769 ms for incrementing all salaries.
     * I tried to remove the employee creation that we were maintaining for future flexibility and the construction went  to 1142.55 ms. Preallocating the whole vector gives a good middle point of 2299.17 ms. But if we really want to go downt to 1142.55 ms we could make employee count just an attribute of the role.
     * I tried to bump the version to C++20 so I can use [[likely]] and [[unlikely]] for the branch I have in creation where the "None" case is not so common for the data but it turned out to be worse (3267.4 ms).
+    * The only other way I can think at the moment I can optimize the creation is with preallocated roles.
+Or as we said before by making the employees just a role number.
+* For the time being I'll focus on salary increse, as I think there are some low-hanging fruits.

+## 2024-02-12
+- [ ] Make VTune pass

+### Notes
+* I overlooked a big one.
+I forgot to activate optimizations when compiling in performance mode.
+That gave a big boost on perf, leaving it at 692.771 ms for creation and 95.6345 ms for increasing the salaries.
+* I tried reading the rows vector in chunks with a shared mutex and process it in parallel but it was actually worse.
+Im assuming thats because of contention so I'll try a concurrent map